paullainchbury/ruby-station-stop-calc/README.md

 ruby-station-stop-calc
 ======================

-A simple station stop calculator for the NYC subway written in Ruby
+A simple station stop calculator for the NYC subway written in Ruby.

+Part of the GA WDI course.